Cummings Coaches

 Nov 8:

 CFI sends introductory email to each assigned applicant and its coach.
+Those organizations not selected to participate in Cummings Coaches will also be notified.

 Applicant contacts coach to schedule introductory meeting.
 Applicant and coach meet.